 On August 11, 2021, the Company completed the acquisition of Pyro Green-Gas Inc. and its subsidiaries (formerly AirScience Technologies Inc. prior to its renaming on September 14, 2021), a Montreal-based company which offers technologies, equipment, and expertise in the area of biogas upgrading, as well as air pollution controls, for a maximum purchase price consideration of \$4.4 million in cash, subject to customary post-closing adjustments.
 In addition, the Company settled a pre-existing loan receivable from Pyro Green-Gas Inc. of approximately \$1.7 million.
-The transaction was executed essentially through a purchase of the entirety of the common class "A" shares of Pyro Green-Gas Inc. This acquisition enables the Company to springboard into the renewable natural gas market and provides an advantage compared to building its own operations.
-In addition, the Company will now have a presence in Italy and India, and the acquisition will provide potential synergies with the Company's land-based waste destruction offerings.
+The transaction was executed essentially through a purchase of the entirety of the common class "A" shares of Pyro Green-Gas Inc. This acquisition enables the Company will now have a presence in Italy and India, and the acquisition will provide potential synergies with the Company's land-based waste destruction offerings.
 The purchase price will be paid upon the achievement of various contract and business-related milestones by Pyro Green-Gas Inc. The Company's assessment is that these milestones will be realized at various moments during the next 30 months.
 The contingent consideration was estimated using a discount rate of 8%.